How to Remove Dried Bird Poop from Solar Panels (The Right Way)

 Once dry, view the panel surface at a low angle in sunlight.
 Remaining residue that’s invisible when looking straight on often shows up as a haze or shadow when viewed obliquely.

-How Much Output Are You Losing?
+How Much Output Are You Losing from Bird Droppings?

 Here’s what the research says about bird droppings on solar output: